 Piotroski waits for the financial statements to be published for a particular year end to get the book value.
 He then looks up the market capitalization on the evaluation date of the financial statements for use in the ratio.

 In his paper, Piotroski identifies value stocks as companies that have BM Ratios in the highest quintile (highest 20%) of traded stocks.
 These stocks have high book values relative to their market capitalization.
 Looked at from the other perspective, these stocks have low market capitalizations (and therefore low stock prices) relative to their book value.

-Recall that the book value is the company’s The value of things the company owns and amounts it is owed minus its liabilities.
+Recall that the book value is the company’s assets minus its liabilities.
 In theory, if the company were liquidated on the evaluation date of the financials, shareholders would get their portion of the Shareholders’ Equity, based on the proportion of shares owned.
 Therefore, a BM ratio of 1.00 means that the market capitalization of the stock is equal to the Shareholders’ Equity.

 By comparison, the cut-off for the highest quintile of BM ratios across all stocks reported in the ValueLine Analyzer Plus on May 29, 2020 is 1.47.
 The book values per share of these companies are almost 50% higher than their stock prices!
 You can see why Piotroski might consider these stocks to be potentially good values at their current prices.

 Why Might It Be High?